Pierre Mauroy: Background

 Mauroy was born in Cartignies.
-A teacher, he led the Socialist Youth Movement and the Technical Teaching Union in the 1950s.
-He became a leading figure in the Socialist federation of Nord département, which was among the third biggest of the French Section of the Workers' International (SFIO) party and climbed quickly in the party.
+The son of a schoolteacher, Mauroy became a technical education teacher in Colombes and in 1955 was elected general secretary of the Union of Technical Education Colleges within the National Education Federation.
+He also led the Socialist Youth Movement and became a leading figure in the Socialist federation of Nord département, which was among the third biggest of the French Section of the Workers' International (SFIO) party and climbed quickly in the party.
 In 1966, he became the second most powerful person of the party behind the secretary general, Guy Mollet.
 Nevertheless, when Mollet resigned as leader in 1969, Alain Savary was chosen to succeed him.

+Mauroy also led an important national association of youth clubs and was a trades unionist.
+From a working-class background, Mauroy represented (according to one observer) "the old working-class bastions of the north."

 Political career

 After the electoral disasters of 1968 and 1969, he was persuaded of the necessity to renew the party.
 In 1971, during the Epinay Congress, he supported François Mitterrand's election to the party leadership and became the second most powerful person in the Socialist Party (PS).
 Two years later, he was elected as a deputy and Mayor of Lille.

 Increasingly, Mauroy criticized the replacement of former SFIO members from important positions by allies of Mitterrand.
 In this, he formed an alliance with Michel Rocard, the main opponent of Mitterrand, during the 1979 Metz Congress.
 However, Mitterrand chose him as spokesperson during the 1981 presidential campaign; after Mitterrand's election, he appointed Mauroy as Prime Minister.

+Within the PS, Mauroy was associated with a group that, according to one study, “tended toward standard social democracy – friendly to Rocard’s economic liberalism, but committed to traditional socialist goals.”